-Full-time one year option (Dysphagia Specialist Strand only):
+Full-time one-year option (Dysphagia Specialist Strand only):

-Research methods 1 10 ECTS

-Research methods 2 10 ECTS

-Research methods 3 10 ECTS
+Research methods 1(10 credits)

-Clinical Evidence-based practice 15 ECTS
+Clinical Evidence-based practice (15 credits)

-Advanced clinical skills 15 ECTS
+Advanced clinical skills (15 credits)

-Dissertation 30 ECTS

 20.7 Assessment: In the calculation of the overall course mark, all modules and the dissertation are weighted according to their ECTS credit value.
 The pass mark of 40% applies to all elements.
 To qualify for the award of the M.Sc. degree students must achieve a mark of 40% or above in each module and in the dissertation, thereby accumulating 90 credits.
 There is no compensation between modules.
 Students may be awarded the M.Sc. with Distinction if they achieve a mark of 70% or above in the dissertation together with an overall average mark for the course of 70% or higher.